01 of 02

 For a more comfortable (but less private) beach experience, try nearby Baker Beach instead.

 Golden Gate National Recreation Area, San Francisco.
-Get a map and directions on the last page of this guide.
+See the map and directions below.

 Rock-covered with a few sandy nooks